AnneJ17/android-cheat-sheet/README.md

   - constraint layout - optimize and flatten the view hierarchy - avoid nesting of the views to get better performance.
   - Relative layout - nested and have to position it,
   - Framelayout - container as a placeholder as it's an empty layout

+* **When to use coordinate layout**

+  Coordinate layout position top-level application widgets, such as AppBarLayout and FloatingActionButton.

-List view vs recycler view
+* **List view vs recycler view**

-list view - by default 1000 objects for every row create in, display only vertically recycler view - viewholder mandatory, provide layout manger, item animate
+  * <ini>ListView</ini> - displays all the items vertically in a scrollable fashion and creates view for each items.
+  * <ini>RecyclerView</ini> - It's an advanced form of list view.

-ListView - diplay all the items in a Scrollable fasshion Recycler view - advanced form of recycler view and is memory efficient coz it keeps on recycling the view as the view is gotten from the view holder.
+    1. Reuses cells while scrolling up/down - this is possible with implementing View Holder in the ListView adapter, but it was an optional thing, while in the RecycleView it's the default way of writing adapter.
+Therefore, memory efficient because it keeps on recycling the view as the view is gotten from the view holder.
 ViewHolder holds the view and when the recycler view recycles it gets the view from the ViewHolder.
-We have different layout type that we can use Gridlayout, staggered layout, linear layout.
+    2. Decouples list from its container - so you can put list items easily at run time in the different containers (linearLayout, gridLayout, staggeredLayout) with setting LayoutManager.
+    3. Animates common list actions - Animations are decoupled and delegated to ItemAnimator.
+    4. Item decoration - gives us huge control to develop and have custom divider, space, borders etc
+    5. OnItemTocuhListener - handle the user interaction and to enhance user experience.
+Useful for gestural manipulation of item views (on slide delete)

 * **Adapetrs**

-  Adapters acts like a bridge that connects two incompatible classes.
-  Some type of adapters are Base dapter (parent), Array adapter
+  Adapters acts like a bridge that connects two incompatible classes to work together.
+Some types of adapters are

-4 ways to store data locally - Shared preference, Sqlite, Cotent Providers, External/Internal storage.
+    - BaseAdapter: abstract class which implements ListAdapter and SpinnerAdapter Interface.
+Hence, we may use it for implementing both ListView and Spinner.
+    - CursorAdapter: more appropriate when there is a database because it does not load all the records as ArrayAdapter.
+It loads only the visible records, or the records you are querying,
+    - Array Adapter - Simple adapter where we pass context, layout, data
+    - FragmentPageAdapter - ViewPager
+    - RecyclerView adapter -

 * **Shared Preference and Sqlite**

+  There are 4 ways to store data locally - Shared preference, Sqlite, Cotent Providers, External/Internal storage.<br>
+  &nbsp;&nbsp;&nbsp;We use shared preference for saving small amount of data like app setting (theme), login status, user preference (notification status).
+It saves the data in form of key value pair and hence we can save only primitive type data like string, boolean, integers etc but we cannot store an object.
+Whereas, Sqlite is a relational database where we can store huge amount of data.

 * **LiveData, MutableLiveData and MediatorLiveData**